-During the second quarter of 2020, the Company performed a review of its real estate needs and initiated restructuring actions related to a real estate repositioning program.
-As a result of these changes, the Company incurred a one-time charge of \$29,109 for the three and six months ended June 30, 2020.
-This one-time charge was primarily associated with the closure of its manufacturing facility in Kyle, Texas; the consolidation of several floors at Company headquarters in Nashville, Tennessee; the closure and consolidation of many of the SmileShops, which is an on-going evaluation; and the impairment of right of use assets and leasehold improvements at the closed SmileShops.
+Beginning in the second quarter of 2020, the Company performed a review of its real estate needs and initiated restructuring actions related to a real estate repositioning program that remains ongoing.
+As a result of these actions, the Company incurred one-time charges of approximately \$1,128 during the three months ended March 31, 2021, primarily associated with store closure costs.
 Given the uncertain operating environment and the shift to work-from-home, the Company made the strategic decision to align its rent costs with the current needs of the business, while also ensuring that the Company has sufficient capacity to support future growth.
-The Company continues to evaluate its SmileShops and other properties to determine if it will further rationalize its footprint to better align with marketplace demand, including the direct and indirect effects of the COVID-19 pandemic.
-For a complete discussion of the Company's restructuring actions, see "Note 5-Lease Abandonment, Impairment of Long-lived Assets and Store Closure and Other Related Charges" in the Notes to Condensed Consolidated Financial Statements in this Quarterly Report on Form 10-Q.
+The Company continues to evaluate its properties to determine if it will further rationalize its footprint to better align with marketplace demand, including the direct and indirect effects of the COVID-19 pandemic.